natelewis/pi-led-matrix/README.md

 # Raspberry Pi LED Matrix

-This is a collection of examples and an LED matrix library to simplify driving a LED matrix of any size created with WS2812B LED strips.
-To tinker locally without a LED matrix, the library will detect you are not in the live environment and render the matrix in a window on your local machine.
+This is LED matrix library that simplifies driving a LED matrix of any size created with WS2812B LED strips.
+It also is a virtual LED matrix you can use to help create effects, and animations without the need for a physical matrix.
+When running effects you can execute them individually, or in a random playlist.
 ### Virtual Environment 60x30 Example
 https://user-images.githubusercontent.com/1588877/177685586-e4cb158d-c840-4b89-855e-5bfd087991b5.mp4

-### Live LED Matrix 60x30 Example
+### Physical LED Matrix 60x30 Example
 https://user-images.githubusercontent.com/1588877/177685583-cab5ac70-1f26-48f9-ab31-55bf0a61bf8d.mp4

 ## Virtual environment quick start